MoE Sovereign — System Architecture¶

 mcp |

-MCP Precision Tools | 20 deterministic tools via HTTP; runs if precision_tools in plan |
+MCP Precision Tools | Uses the enabled runtime catalogue from GET /tools; runs if precision_tools is in the plan |

 graph_rag |